Skip to content

 Don’t forget the extra costs

-Your deposit is not the only upfront cost.
-Budget for stamp duty (first-time buyers pay nothing on the first £425,000 in England and Northern Ireland), solicitor fees (£1,000–£1,500), surveys (£250–£600), and removal costs.
-Many buyers underestimate these and run short at the worst possible time.
+Your deposit is not the only bill to plan for.
+Set money aside for stamp duty (first-time buyers pay nothing on the first £425,000 in England and Northern Ireland), solicitor fees of £1,000 to £1,500, a survey at £250 to £600, and the cost of moving your things.
+Plenty of buyers underestimate all this and end up short right when it matters most.

 Stretching your budget too far